ruby-rdf/rdf-ldp/IMPLEMENTATION.md

 ### 4.2.7 HTTP PATCH

- - PATCH support is implemented with the LDPatch format.
-Additional formats are planned as future development.
+ - PATCH support is implemented with the LDPatch format and with SPARQL Update.

 ### 4.2.8 HTTP OPTIONS